RafaelDeJongh/Calculo/src/assets/content/introduction.md

 However, we want to simplify this for you with this easy website calculator specifically made for estimating a given cost for a potential “WordPress” website.

-We therefore divided this in eight chapters, being:
+We therefore divided this in the following chapters, being: